guillaumelenoir/WAVEPAL/README.md

 # WAVEPAL 3.3 python package

-WAVEPAL is a package, written in python2.X, that performs frequency (WOSA Lomb-Scargle-based periodogram) and time-frequency (Smoothed Morlet wavelet scalogram, as an extension of the on the Lomb-Scargle periodogram) analyses of irregularly sampled time series with a polynomial trend, **WITHOUT INTERPOLATING** the data.
-Moreover, it proposes significance testing against a large choice of background processes, i.e. CARMA(p,q) processes.
+WAVEPAL is a package, written in python 2.X, that performs frequency and time-frequency analyses of irregularly sampled time series with a polynomial trend, **WITHOUT INTERPOLATING** the data.
+Frequency analysis is based on the Lomb-Scargle periodogram and WOSA smoothing method.
+Time-frequency analysis is performed with the smoothed Morlet wavelet scalogram, defined as an extension of the Lomb-Scargle periodogram.
+Moreover, the package proposes significance testing against a large choice of background processes, i.e. CARMA(p,q) processes.
 It also provides tools for filtering the signal (band and ridges filtering).

 --------------